War in Europe (game)

-War in Europe is a grand strategic "monster" board wargame published by Simulations Publications Inc. (SPI) in 1976 that attempts to simulate the entirety of World War II's European theater of operations from 1939 to 1945.
+War in Europe is a grand strategic "monster" board wargame published by Simulations Publications Inc. (SPI) in 1976 that attempts to simulate the entirety of the European theatre of World War II from 1939 to 1945.
 One of the largest wargames ever produced, War in Europe features 4000 counters, four rulebooks, and nine maps that when placed together cover an area of 38.5 ft2 (3.6 m2).
 The game is nominally a three-player game (Allied, Axis, Soviet), but each side can be represented by teams of players.
 SPI estimated the full game would take at least 180 hours.

 Description

 In 1974, SPI had produced War in the East, a "monster" wargame (having more than 1000 counters) that simulated the Eastern Front conflict between Germany and the Soviet Union from "Operation Barbarossa" in 1941 until Germany's surrender in 1945.
 Two years later, in 1976, SPI published War in the West, which covered the Allied-German conflict in Western Europe and North Africa.
 Later the same year, SPI published War in Europe, which combined a revised version of War in the East (henceforth called War in the East, 2nd edition) and War in the West.
 Players can either play one or the other, or can combine both games into one massive campaign covering the entire European Theater called War in Europe.